 The problem with opioids is that while they cloud the brain and reduce pain, they also cause a surge of dopamine, resulting in euphoria, increased happy feelings, and intense relaxation.

 These sensations and dopamine surges are both extremely addictive.
 Over time, people will take more and more opioids to feel those same sensations, which is very dangerous and can result in dependence, addiction, or even death.
+Those who become dependent on these drugs should seek opioid addiction treatment immediately.

 Prescription opioids of abuse include: